mrlinnth/simplefeedback/readme.md

 ## Security

-If you discover any security related issues, please create a new issue.
+If you discover any security related issues, please create an issue.

 ## Credits